 Remember, with all Medicare Supplement insurance, you will be responsible for paying a monthly premium for your supplement plan, as well as your Medicare Part B Premium.
 And, if you take prescription drugs, you will likely need to purchase Part D, prescription drug coverage.
 Beyond these three initial costs, any other out-of-pocket expenses will vary, based on which supplement plan you choose.
 For instance, Plan C and F are the most comprehensive, with coverage for almost all out-of-pocket expenses you are likely to face.
 While you won’t need to pay each time you visit the doctor, your monthly premium for these plans may be higher than those offering less coverage.

-Have I compared costs of the plans I like at a few different companies?
+Have I compared the costs of the plans I like at a few different companies?

 The federal government standardizes all Medicare Supplement plans.
 That means that all Plans F or K, or C for example, must include the same benefits, regardless of the company that sells them.
 This makes it easy for you to compare premium amounts for different plans without having to keep track of benefits.
 Remember, there are major differences between companies in price.
 It’s critical that you compare the plans you are interested in at a few different companies in your area.